 An individual project is one that can stand alone and may not necessarily require additional appropriations to complete.
-An individual project may also be a stand-alone project that will require phased appropriations for professional services, construction and equipment.
 For example, a new state-funded building may require enough time in the design phase that it would be appropriate to request professional services appropriations in year one of the project and construction and equipment funding in subsequent years.
 In this case CC-C forms should be submitted in each year the project requests an appropriation.
 For projects requesting phased funding, each phase must be a distinct portion of work that can stand alone.
 Also, a four-phase addition to a building could be submitted as four individual projects if each addition could be completed separately as a stand-alone project.
 In this case, a CC-C form and program plan could be completed for each phase.
 For all cash-funded projects, institutions should request total project funding in year one if they are planning on bonding the full amount.